fpatron/Quilibrium-Dashboard/README.md

 <img src="dashboard.png" />

+## **<span style="color:red">Important news 13/07/2024</span>**

+The Quilibrium dashboard is a victim of its own success and has reached the allowed quotas for retrieving the price history of Quil on Live Coin Watch.

+From now on, you must register your own Live Coin Watch key to track the Quil price in dollars.
+To do this:

+* Create an account on Live Coin Watch
+* Go to this page: https://www.livecoinwatch.com/tools/api
+* Copy your API key
+* Register it on the dashboard, at the top left corner

 ## Prerequisites

 It is preferable to have your own Grafana server for monitoring your nodes.
 If you have a few nodes (maximum 5), you can use Grafana Cloud which will provide you with the necessary stack [https://grafana.com/](https://grafana.com/)